 If you’re not sure about your strengths, there are a few useful tests that can give you some insight:

 - Myers-Briggs Type Indicator (MBTI) Test – Many businesses and schools use the MBTI to assess professional aptitude.
-This test takes into account your personality, preferences, and strengths, and then provides you with a helpful list of potential occupations.
+This test takes into account your personality, preferences, and strengths, and then provides you with a helpful list of potential job opportunities.

 - Truity Job Aptitude Test – This test uses the Holland Code and Big Five Personality framework to match your personality and interests with an ideal career profile.